emmekappaa/Asm_F1Telemetry/README.md

   - HIGH: speed > 250

 ## Example
-Let's consider an example input file with only 3 drivers, two time samples, and the requirement to monitor Charles Leclerc.
+Consider an example input file with only 3 drivers, two-time samples, and the requirement to monitor Charles Leclerc.

 ## Input file: